Search via Quantum Walk: Introduction

-In Section~\ref{sec-walk-search}, we use the quantum walk $W(P)$ with the unperturbed walk $P$ in a completely different way, more in the style of the Ambainis approach.
+In Section~\ref{sec-walk-search}, we use the quantum walk $W(P)$ associated with the unperturbed walk $P$ in a completely different way, more in the style of the Ambainis approach.
 Ambainis directly uses a power of $W(P)$ to replace the ``diffusion'' operator in the Grover search algorithm.
-The beauty of this step, and the difficulty of proving its correctness, lies in the fact that even if no power of $W(P)$ closely approximates the diffusion operator, some powers have sufficient properties to mimic its essential features.
-We introduce a novel way to approximate the diffusion operator.
+The beauty of this step, and the difficulty of proving its correctness, lies in the fact that even if no power of $W(P)$ closely approximates the diffusion operator, some powers have sufficient properties to mimic its essential features (see Lemma~3 in Ref.~\cite{Ambainis04}).
+While this lemma is sufficient to prove Theorem~\ref{thm-ambainis}, it alone is not powerful enough to imply Theorem~\ref{thm-without-log-factor}.
+The spectral gap of classical Markov chains and that of some special cases of quantum walks (such as the quantum walk on Johnson graphs proposed by Ambainis) may be amplified by sequential repetition.
+Nevertheless, this method and its obvious variants break down when we consider the walk~$W(P)$ for arbitrary chains~$P$, and arbitrary sets of marked elements.
+Instead, we introduce a novel way to approximate the diffusion operator.
 Our approach is both conceptually simpler, and more general.
 We observe that $W(P)$ amplifies the spectral gap of a reversible Markov chain quadratically.
 We translate this to an efficient approximation to the Grover diffusion operator (\textbf{Theorem~\ref{thm-diffusion1}}), using the well known phase estimation algorithm.
 We then begin an exposition of our algorithm by considering reversible Markov chains.
 To explain the basic idea of our approach, we first prove our main result with an additional logarithmic factor (\textbf{Theorem~\ref{thm-with-log-factor}}).

 In Section~\ref{sec-search-approx}, using a technique developed by H{\o}yer, Mosca, and de Wolf~\cite{HoyerMW03} we show how to eliminate the logarithmic factor in the previous theorem, thus proving \textbf{Theorem~\ref{thm-without-log-factor}}.